 Many people take Vitamin B17 because they believe it is a detoxifying agent and can improve their health, energy levels and well-being, thereby helping them to live longer.
 However, this belief is again not supported by any scientific evidence.

 What does taking Vitamin B17 involve?
 Are there any side-effects?

-Because Vitamin B17 contains cyanide, which is poisonous, the side-effects are the same as they would be if you had been poisoned.
+Because laetrile contains cyanide, which is poisonous, the side-effects are the same as they would be if you had been poisoned.
 These include:

 - liver damage

 - a lack of oxygen to the body tissues

 - nerve damage, causing loss of balance and difficulty walking